Blackened Salmon with Citrus Salad

 - Rub the salmon with the blackening seasoning.

-- While the salmon is cooking, you will prepare the citrus topping.
+- While the salmon is cooking, you will prepare the citrus salad.

 - Once you remove the salmon from the oven, and it’s cooked to your liking, simply slide the fish onto a platter.
 You can leave it on the parchment paper if you desire, or you can slide it directly onto the platter.
 Spoon the citrus salad on top, serve and enjoy!